Are you just one of the thousands of Google affiliate sites that pretend they're a search engine when they're really just using Google search?

 How do you feel about the new generic top-level domain extensions?

 We think they're generally a bad idea and a waste of money.
 We'll tend to rank them lower than more reputable extensions, such as .com, generally depending on the reputation of the extension.
+For the most part we don't adjust a site's rankings based on TLD unless it appears to be a spam haven.

 What technologies was WbSrch built with?